AliWisam/Marketplace_research/Foundation.md

 ## _Introduction_ :

-The Foundation claims to be web3 destination.
-Is actuality a NFT marketplace which was invite only in its beginning (by geting high profile colerctors like [PleasrDAO](https://pleasr.org#) creaters or NFT for [tor](https://www.torproject.org) and [Edward Snowden](https://foundation.app/@Snowden))made it self a premium/trustable reputationthrough with it still distinguishes it self and charges its users 5% fee with is double the fee of other marketplaces.
+The Foundation is a NFT marketplace which was invite only in its beginning (by geting high profile colerctors like [PleasrDAO](https://pleasr.org#) creaters or NFT for [tor](https://www.torproject.org) and [Edward Snowden](https://foundation.app/@Snowden) )made it self a premium / trustable reputation through with it still distinguishes it self and charges its users 5% fee with is double the fee of other marketplaces.

 <br>